stucox/scSplitDateTime/README.md

 **Current version: 0.1.0**

-A handy little [jQuery](http://jquery.com) plugin to split an `<input>` element representing a datetime value into separate HTML5-compliant date and time input elements.
+A handy little tool to split an `<input>` element representing a datetime value into separate HTML5-compliant date and time input elements.
 The form still submits a single field with a combined datetime value.

 ## Why?